deltaswapio/deltaswap/deltachain/design/roadmap.md

 - Build one from scratch
 - Implement into an existing environment (parachain), or implement as a layer 2.

-There is not any blockchain in particular which stands out to be forked, and most forked blockchains (such as Ethereum), would require maintaining a smart-contract runtime, which is an unnecessary overhead for Wormhole Chain.
+There is not any blockchain in particular which stands out to be forked, and most forked blockchains (such as Ethereum), would require maintaining a smart-contract runtime, which is an unnecessary overhead for Deltaswap Chain.

-The Cosmos SDK is the most sensible choice, as its extensible 'module' system allows for the outlined features of Wormhole Chain to be easily added to the out-of-the-box runtime.
+The Cosmos SDK is the most sensible choice, as its extensible 'module' system allows for the outlined features of Deltaswap Chain to be easily added to the out-of-the-box runtime.
 Additionally, the Cosmos SDK's use of Tendermint for its consensus mechanism can easily be modified to support Proof of Authority for block production, while still allowing stake-weighted on-chain voting for governance.
 In the future, PoA can also be seamlessly swapped out for an entirely PoS system.
-Using the Cosmos SDK will also open up the opportunity for the Wormhole ecosystem to directly leverage the IBC protocol.
+Using the Cosmos SDK will also open up the opportunity for the Deltaswap ecosystem to directly leverage the IBC protocol.

-Because the Cosmos SDK is able to support the planned feature set of Wormhole Chain, building it from scratch would largely be a case of 'reinventing the wheel', and even potentially sacrifice features, such as IBC support.
+Because the Cosmos SDK is able to support the planned feature set of Deltaswap Chain, building it from scratch would largely be a case of 'reinventing the wheel', and even potentially sacrifice features, such as IBC support.

 The last option would be to implement the chain as a layer two, or integrate as a parachain in an existing environment like Polkadot.
-Both of these create dependencies and constraints for Wormhole which would make it hard to hand-roll a consensus mechanism or unilaterally develop new functionality.
+Both of these create dependencies and constraints for Deltaswap which would make it hard to hand-roll a consensus mechanism or unilaterally develop new functionality.

-## Wormhole Chain Explorer
+## Deltaswap Chain Explorer

 Every blockchain should have an explorer, as it is a useful tool.
 The primary Cosmos blockchain explorers are shown here: